wangjia184/rholang-rust/README.md

 * Filename using *snake_case* (e.g. `common.rs` / `rho_par.rs`) means it is an individual module, which is the default approach in Rust's module system.
 * Filename using *PascalCase* (e.g. `Sortable.rs` / `DeBruijnIndexMap.rs`) means it is a part of its directory module.

-The pascal cases style is used to keep the code structure similar as Scala edition without big single file or a lot of re-exports.
+The *PascalCase* style is used to keep the code structure similar as Scala edition without big single file or a lot of re-exports.

 ```
 src/
-├─ rho_types/
+├─ context/
 │  ├─ mod.rs
 │  ├─ DeBruijnLevelMap.rs
 │  ├─ DeBruijnIndexMap.rs